We use git reset to revert to a specific commit in a Git repository. There are a couple of options depending on what you want to achieve:

 Reset to the commit: Use

-followed by the commit hash.git reset --hard <commit-hash>
+git reset --hardfollowed by the commit hash.git reset --hard <commit-hash>Replace

 Summary